-If you love silky soft sheets, but don’t want the fuss of actual silk sheets, you should consider sateen.
-Not to be confused with satin, sateen isn’t a fabric but rather a type of weave that’s typically employed for cotton sheets.
-It features a three- or four-over-one weave that imparts a slight sheen on the top layer and seals in warmth, making it an ideal pick for cooler environments and sleepers.
+If you love silky-soft sheets but don’t want the fuss of actual silk, you should consider sateen.
+Not to be confused with satin, sateen isn’t a different fabric but a type of cotton weave—a three- or four-over-one—that imparts a slight sheen on the top layer and seals in warmth, making it an ideal pick for cooler environments and sleepers.

-Stylists prefer sateen because it “offers a sleek look that’s a bit more rich and velvety than percale,” says interior stylist Colin King, but it’s also easy to care for.
-“It’s luxe but durable,” he adds.
-If you’re on the hunt for something extra cozy, shop our picks for the best sateen sheets on the market.
+Stylists prefer sateen because it “offers a sleek look that’s a bit more rich and velvety than percale,” says interior stylist Colin King.
+“It’s luxe but durable.”
+And it’s also easy to care for.
+If you’re on the hunt for something extra buttery but low-maintenance, shop our picks for the best sateen sheets on the market, below.

 - Best overall: Parachute Sateen Sheet Set

-- Best organic: Coyuchi 300 Thread Count Organic Sateen Sheet Set
+- Best organic: Coyuchi Organic Sateen Sheet Set

-- Best value: CGK Unlimited 400 Thread Count Cotton Sheet Set
+- Best extra-budget-friendly: CGK Unlimited 400 Thread Count Cotton Sheet Set

 - Best colors: Brooklinen Luxe Core Sheet Set

 - Best hotel-inspired: Hill House Home Saville Sheet Set